 - Burn solid wood fuel only - Do not use chemicals or fluids to start the fire.
 Do not burn garbage or flammable fluids. - Read this entire manual before you install and use your new room heater.
 If this room heater is not properly installed, a house fire may result.
 To reduce the risk of fire, follow the installation instructions.
-Failure to follow these instructions may result in property damage, bodily injury, or loss of life. - Contact the local building or fire officials about restrictions and installation inspection requirements in your area. - Do not connect this stove to any air distribution duct or system. - Do not use a grate or elevate the fire.
-Build the fire directly on the hearth. - Extremely hot while in operation!
+Failure to follow these instructions may result in property damage, bodily injury, or loss of life. - Contact the local building or fire officials about restrictions and installation inspection requirements in your area. - Do not connect this stove to any air distribution duct or system. - Extremely hot while in operation!
 Keep children, clothing and furniture away.
 Contact will cause skin burns.
 Use a child guard screen to prevent accidental contact by small children. - Install smoke detectors in the living areas and bedrooms of your home.
 Test them regularly and install new batteries twice annually. - When installed in the same room as the stove, a smoke detector should be located as far from the stove as possible to prevent it from sounding when adding fuel to the fire. - Avoid creating a low pressure condition in the room where the stove is operating.
 Be aware that operation of an exhaust fan or clothes dryer can create a low pressure area and consequently promote flow reversal through the stove and chimney system, causing potential for carbon monoxide to enter the living area.
 The chimney and building work together as a system provision of outside air, directly or indirectly to an atmospherically vented appliance will not guaranty proper chimney performance.
 Consult your local Jøtul authorized dealer regarding specific installation/performance issues.

-- A UL 1482 Level II chimney inspection should be conducted on any existing chimney system by a certified solid fuel technician or building inspector. - We recommend that this stove be installed by a professional solid fuel technician or that you consult one if you do the work yourself.
+We recommend that this stove be installed by a professional solid fuel technician or that you consult one if you do the work yourself.
 Also, consult your insurance company regarding any other specific requirements.